jbouzekri/free-bet/README.md

 You can easily install it in your company to have fun and see who is the best forecaster.
 For now, it focus on the 5 major european soccer league.

-You can see a running demo on [free-bet.bouzekri.net french version](http://free-bet.bouzekri.net/fr/login) or [free-bet.bouzekri.net english version](http://free-bet.bouzekri.net/en/login)
+You can see a running demo on [free-bet.bouzekri.net english version](http://free-bet.bouzekri.net/en/login).
+The french translation is also available.

 Prerequisites
 -------------